Jevan-National-University-of-Singapore/MicrogridEconomyDashboard/ReadMe.md

 entry point is `main.py` which can be found in src.

 ## TO DO
-1. Set cost/kWh for ESS for the ESS optimisation
+1. Set cost/kWh for lfp and nmc ESS for the ESS optimisation